TFL history

 The fireworks started long before the draft, as owners acrimoniously debated Chris Reidy's controversial Prop.
 5, which sought to make head-to-head result -- not total points -- the first tiebreaker in playoff seedings and standings.
 When the dumpster had cooled, the measure passed by the slimmest of margins, 7-6.

-All that before the league's convention in Boston or a single game was played.
+And that was before the league's convention in Boston or a single game had been played.

 The season became a weekly game of one-upsmanship.
 The Ex-Eskimos started 5-0, the Newts 6-0 before meeting in Week 7, an East Hartford victory.
 By the end of the season, three teams would have 10 or more wins and 600 points, a feat previously accomplished only once in TFL history.